Before we posted our answer, Google returned 15.8 million results for “Does social media help you rank in Google search results?”

 Our Search and Advertising team poured over each result on Google’s first page, and found that none of them provided a satisfying answer for small-business owners new to search engine optimization (SEO).

-From our perspective, the short answer is simple: No, social media won’t boost your site’s ranking on Google.
+From our perspective, the short answer is simple: No, Using Social Media for Business won’t boost your site’s ranking on Google.

 The long answer is: Social media might affect your site’s ranking, but if so it’s too insignificant to measure.

-That said, do not abandon your your social media campaigns.
+That said, do not abandon your social media campaigns.

 Let's not forget, the entire point of SEO is getting more people to visit your website.
 There are countless ways to combine social media and high-quality content to increase your digital popularity.